This post provides insights on how you can resolve this if you come across it when working with Access databases.

 Managing business operations can be a complex endeavor, especially if you do not have systems in place to reconcile your transactions.
 Luckily, databases come in handy to help you manage business records effectively.
 MS Access is a simple yet powerful application that can help you develop and deploy a robust database with ease.
 Moreover, you do not need a seasoned IT expert to create a great Access database.
 Furthermore, the program has been around for many years, and information on how it works is readily available.

 Unfortunately, Access databases can also get corrupted.
-When this happens, they become inaccessible and you may encounter error alerts such as “Record(s) cannot be read; no read permission”.
+When this happens, the corrupt Access databases become inaccessible and you may encounter error alerts such as “Record(s) cannot be read; no read permission”.

 Possible causes of this error